colejarczyk/doc/userguide/getting_started/settings/role_resources.rst

     If there is no access to any of this section, then you can not see options or tabs.

 .. image:: /userguide/_images/acl_customer.PNG
-   :alt:   No levels, merchants and pos access
+   :alt:   No levels and pos access

 .. warning::